 How Are 3D Models Created?

 To create a 3D model, you must first gather survey data.
 You can accomplish this by using various technologies, including LiDAR and aerial photogrammetry.
 The initial survey records the locations of physical features and key points, which serve as a baseline.
-You can then scan the area using LiDAR technology to create data point clouds representing the physical components of a site.
+You can then scan the area using LiDAR technology to create point cloud data models representing the physical components of a site.
 These point clouds combine with 3D modeling software to build the 3D representation.

 When Take-Off Professionals receives the survey data files for a project, we first ensure we have all the necessary information about the job requirements and the scope of work for which our customer is responsible.
 We then build the 3D model based on the plans we receive.
 During this process, we adjust errors in the designs and take notes about potential changes.